-Q: Why does a man twist his wedding ring on his finger?
+Q: Why was that man twisting the wedding ring on his finger?

-A: He’s trying to figure out the combination.
+A: He was trying to figure out the combination.

 One and Only